-The purpose of the UN-REDD International Support Functions, (implemented through the Global Joint Programme (GJP)), is to increase international confidence and understanding about the feasibility and options for including a REDD mechanism in a Post-Kyoto decision.
+In addition to the national support functions, the UN-REDD Programme provides international support.
+The purpose of the UN-REDD Programme International Support Functions, (implemented through the Global Joint Programme (GJP), is to increase international confidence and understanding about the feasibility and options for including a REDD mechanism in a Post-Kyoto decision.

-The International Support Functions are designed to support country efforts and to build consensus and knowledge ensuring consistency in approaches and economies of scale in the delivery of REDD.
+The International Support Functions are designed to support country efforts and to build consensus, generate and share knowledge and provide guidance for ensuring consistency in approaches and economies of scale in the delivery of REDD.